-Going where in many cases, no man or woman had ever gone before, some women featured in ‘Great Explorers’ were often denied respect, acknowledgement or recognition and they determined to break the ‘mens club’ mentality of global exploration from which they were excluded.
+Going where in many cases, no man or woman had ever gone before, some women featured in The Greatest Explorers in History were often denied respect, acknowledgement or recognition and they determined to break the ‘mens club’ mentality of global exploration from which they were excluded.

 “This desert is reported to be so long that it would take a year to go from end to end; and at the narrowest point it takes a month to cross it.
 It consists entirely of mountains and sands and valleys.
 There is nothing at all to eat.”

 Rating: 5 out of 5 starsNetGalley, Sumit RK

 This is a book about some of the greatest explorers in history; from ancient times to the present.
 From long-distance aviators traveling across continents to mountaineers climbing the tallest peaks and from voyagers discovering new lands to the first explorers, this book covers every adventure by man.
 While the majority of the explorations were from modern times, there were many truly remarkable tales from ancient times that many don’t know about.
 This book is a tribute to the determination and hardships encountered by the explorers in their path to glory.